codebasers/after-build/README.md

 **Run script directly** - You can also run `node ./src/tools/after-build.js` to run the script directly.

 :imp: WARNING! - The Preload tool is designed to run on a cleanly built index.html.
-Running directly repeatedly will multiply injected tags in the index.html file.
+Running directly and repeatedly will multiply injected tags in the index.html file.
-Clear the index.html file if it grows too big by running `npm run build` once in a while.
+Clear the index.html file, if it grows too big and slows down, by running `npm run build` once in a while.

 **Script Output** - When the script runs it will output some simple processing data...